Sherlock Holmes (1965 TV series): Home media

-The BFI released a Region 2 collection of the Wilmer episodes on 30 March 2015.
-The set includes all surviving episodes and reconstructions of the incomplete episodes, as well as five audio commentaries, an interview with Wilmer, an illustrated booklet, and other special features.
+The BFI released a four-DVD collection of the Wilmer series in 2015, including all surviving episodes and reconstructions of the incomplete episodes, five audio commentaries, an interview with Wilmer, an illustrated booklet, and other special features.
+In 2010, BBC Worldwide released a two-DVD set in the US containing all surviving complete episodes from the 1965 series, omitting the two incomplete episodes.